gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 #### Labels
 The source and target labels are what appear to users as the text of related item groups when [viewing related items](/user/viewing-related-items/).
-The labels also appear on the arrows in visualization graphs.
+The labels also appear on the arrows in [visualizations](/user/viewing-related-items/#visualization).
 In the example above for the *wrote / written by* relationship, except for the letter casing, the names and labels are the same.
 However, for other types they can be different.
 For example, in the *resided at / occupied by* type, the target name is *occupied by*, but the target label is `Residents,Resident`.
 The screenshot below shows a group